rao-dhruv/OPT-Clock-Tracker/README.md

 **Technical Details**

 Built using
-      - HTML
+      - HTML,
-      - CSS, and
+      CSS, and
-      - JavaScript
+      JavaScript

 This extension will store your OPT start and end dates securely in Chrome's local storage.